 Bursting with color and frenetic energy, this “town” is a 1930s Disney cartoon come to wacky life.
 From the bustle of downtown (Roger Rabbit’s Car Toon Spin) to the charm of its residential neighborhood (Mickey’s House, Donald’s Boat, Chip ‘n Dale Treehouse), this civic hub is a slice of “reel” life.

-This intriguing realm of imagination, discovery and wonder features a landscape of whirling spaceships (Astro Orbiter), zooming rocket vehicles (Star Tours: The Adventures Continue, Space Mountain), racing roadsters (Autopia) and visions of the future (Innoventions).
+This intriguing realm of imagination, discovery and wonder features a landscape of whirling spaceships (Astro Orbiter), zooming rocket vehicles (Star Tours: The Adventures Continue, Space Mountain) and racing roadsters (Autopia).

 Hours: Disneyland is open 365 days a year and offers extended operating hours during holiday periods and summer months.
 To verify hours, please call (714) 781-4565.
 The most current information for hours and vacation offers is available at www.disneyland.com.